Krokodil: What Is It and Should You Be Worried?

 Get Help for Krokodil Addiction

 If you or a loved one is dealing with addiction, Long Island Interventions can help.
-Our substance use treatment center provides quality care for patients dealing with all sorts of addictions.
-We provide a variety of treatment options, including interventions, detox, inpatient therapy, and outpatient therapy.
-Our highly-trained professionals offer a variety of therapies, medications, and other treatments.
+Our substance abuse professionals help patients begin addressing virtually any addiction.
 To learn more about our services, give us a call today.